 First things first: don’t get this confused with Big 6 and Big 8 bets.

-As you get more familiar with the dynamics of craps, you’ll notice you and the rest of the table eager to see certain numbers being rolled as point numbers — specifically 6 and 8, as these two numbers have the highest probability of being rolled (besides 7).
+As you get more familiar with the dynamics of craps, you’ll notice you and the rest of the table eager to see certain numbers rolled as point numbers.
+Specifically 6 and 8, as these two numbers have the highest probability of being rolled (besides 7).

 Understanding the dice probability is a key factor in your success at the craps table.
 Study the chart below to understand why betting on 6 or 8 is a smart bet.

-If you bet on 6 or 8, any time that number is rolled before a 7, you win.
+If you bet on 6 or 8, any time a shooter rolls that number before a 7, you win.

 This bet has a house edge of 1.50%.